sjpfenninger/modelling-energy-systems/basics/markets-milp.md

 #### Solving the auction problem

-Once again, we could simply solve this problem graphically by sorting the demand bids and supply offers and looking for the point where the two curves meet ({numref}`fig:markets-milp:market_clearing`).
+This problem is still simple enough to solve graphically by sorting the demand bids and supply offers and looking for the point where the two curves meet ({numref}`fig:markets-milp:market_clearing`).

 ```{figure} ../images-built/fig_market_clearing.jpg
 :name: fig:markets-milp:market_clearing